-Introduction
+Introduction (informative)

 The TCG VPWG (Virtualized Platform Work Group) provides a high level architecture [10] which describes various methods for managing the security of virtualized platforms.
 This high level architecture defines terms, discusses general problems encountered in virtualized platforms, and discusses general techniques for addressing those problems.
 The high level architecture document is not intended to be an implementation guide; to assist manufacturers with specific implementations considered to be of primary interest to the industry, the VPWG provides deployment scenario auxiliary specifications.
 This document describes one of those deployment scenarios: x86 Client and Stand Alone Server for TPM 1.2.
-We assume that both the hardware TPM and virtual TPMs are using the 1.2 specification; future versions of this specification may use TPM 2.0.
+We assume that both the hardware TPM and virtual TPMs are using the 1.2 specification although accommodations for TPM 2.0 have been made; future versions of this specification may use TPM 2.0.

-This PC Client specific version of the Virtualized Trusted Platform specification addresses clients and SOHO (Small Office, Home Office).
-Future versions of this specification may expand into full data center virtualized platforms and alternative platforms such as mobile or embedded virtualized platforms.
+This PC Client specific version of the Virtualized Trusted Platform specification addresses clients and low-end servers such as SOHO (Small Office, Home Office) servers.
+Future versions of this specification or related specifications may expand into full data center virtualized platforms and alternative platforms such as mobile or embedded virtualized platforms.
 The platforms most likely to use the PC Client version of the specification are the same ones that are likely to use the TCG PC Client Specific Implementation Specifications for building hardware, although future versions may support broader architectural choices.

 Scope (informative)

-This specification is intended for developers of systems providing trusted virtual environments based on client or servers.
+This specification is intended for developers of systems providing trusted virtual environments based on client or low-end servers.
 The virtual environments are not expected to migrate, between different physical platforms during normal use.
 This specification does provide for replacement of physical components, including the physical platform TPM, for repair or upgrade.
 It also provides for offline migration of the all the virtual environments en masse to a different physical platform, as this is equivalent to replacement of the underlying physical platform parts.

 This specification does not describe in detail the launch and measurement of a trusted VMM .
 Instead, it assumes that such an implementation is based on the TCG PC Client specifications, including possible use of the DRTM specification.